(US...1400 - 1875)

 Social Science Lead Teacher

 Homework Help Facilitator

 About Mr. Seitz

-This is my twenty-sixth year of teaching and my 22nd year at Bernardo Yorba.
-My family lives in Yorba Linda and all three of my children have attended Bernardo Yorba Middle School.
+This is my thirtieth year of teaching and my 26th year at Bernardo Yorba.
+I live with my wife, who is a 4th grade teacher at Wagner Elementary, here in Yorba Linda.
+Our children are grown and moved out, but all three of them attended Bernardo Yorba Middle School and then went on to our districts high schools.
 I hope you find my website helpful and informative.
 I thoroughly enjoy teaching social studies and I hope that my enthusiasm for the subject catches on.

 Why study History?

 The Roman historian, Tacitus, once wrote that "The task of history is to hold out for reprobation every evil word and deed, and to hold out for praise every great and noble word and deed".

 Tacitus was a Roman historian who lived during the First Century and early Second Century A. D. His most famous work is "The Histories".
 Tacitus was a senator during the reign of Domitian and was later to fill the post of consul, the highest office open to a Roman who was not emperor.
 After his consulship, he was given the governorship of the large province of Anatolia (much of modern Turkey).
 Tacitus hated great concentration of power in the hands of the early emperors.
 His writing is full of tales of corruption, government scandal, and innocent people being destroyed or having their good names ruined because of the emperor’s lust for power.
 It was Tacitus’ belief that the emperor had so much power in his hands that no man could occupy the throne without being corrupted by that power.